 -

-AirFinder OnSite, developed by Link Labs, is a real-time location system (RTLS) that combines cloud-based software with dedicated hardware (like BLE tags and gateways) to track physical assets with high precision — both indoors and outdoors.
+AirFinder OnSite, developed by Link Labs, is a real-time location system (RTLS) that combines cloud-based software with dedicated hardware - including Bluetooth LE tags, access points, and gateways - to track physical assets with high precision within campus-based indoor environments.

 Unlike traditional asset tracking software, AirFinder is part of a full RTLS infrastructure, making it ideal for enterprises in manufacturing, logistics, and healthcare that need detailed, real-time visibility.
 However, its reliance on custom hardware means it’s better suited for large-scale deployments, not for general IT or small business use.